Rhinemann/mage-hack/src/chapters/Game Rules.typ

 #block(breakable: false)[
-  === An Example Of Play
-  Lydia was going home late evening after shopping for new fabrics when she noticed a man following her.
-Not wanting to tip off the stalker she decides to read his aura.
-She grabs an amulet on her neck that looks like a burning spider, feels its warmth and whispers a spell almost silently to get a reading on the strange man.
-]

-The ST asks the player to assemble the pool to roll for this action.
-She gathers Spider in the Web (her distinction) #spec_c.d8 Perception #spec_c.d8, Awareness #spec_c.d6, Ars Potentiae (Prime) #spec_c.d6, her Prime Perception SFX steps up Prime to a #spec_c.d8.

-Then ST assembles the pool for the man using the dice from Peril.
-He rolls and the man's total against Lydia is 15 with effect die being unimportant for this test.

-The ST asks the player to roll the dice to see if the succeeds.
-She rolls, getting a 4, 3, and 2 on #spec_c.d8 and a 2 on #spec_c.d6.
-She picks 4 and 3 to add together, making her total 7.
-She uses the leftover #spec_c.d8 as her effect die.

-As her total is not greater than ST's total, she fails to get a clear read on the man, and starts getting more worried, gaining #spec_c.d6 Rattled stress from the failure.

-#block(breakable: false)[
   == The ST
   As in many tabletop role-playing games, one player takes on the role of the _Game Moderator_, or GM, called a Storyteller (ST) in Mage, rather than playing their own character.
 The ST frames scenes, portrays supporting characters (called STCs, or _Storyteller Characters_), controls the opposition (including rolling dice), and ends scenes.
 ]